 Types of Ecological Pyramids

 There basically exists three types of ecological pyramids.
 They are as follows:

 In this pyramid, each level takes into account the amount of biomass produced by each trophic level.
-The pyramid of biomass is also upright except of that observed in oceans where large numbers of zooplanktons depend on relatively smaller number of phytoplanktons.
+The pyramid of biomass is also upright except for that observed in oceans where large numbers of zooplanktons depend on a relatively smaller number of phytoplanktons.